jiteshjampa/IMF-Gadget/README.md

   - `400 Bad Request`: If an invalid status is provided.
   - `500 Internal Server Error`: If there is an issue retrieving data.

----

-This ensures users can efficiently retrieve gadgets based on their mission status.
-You can now update your GitHub README with this section. 🚀 Let me know if you need any modifications!

----

 ## 🔒 Security

 - **JWT Authentication**: Secures sensitive routes by requiring a valid token.